gmalette/gmalette.github.io-src/_posts/2019-02-01-the-ruby-object-model.md

 # => true
 ```

 I didn't intend to talk about method visibility in this object model post, but let's just briefly go there.
 The reason for this unexpected behaviour is that `private` is not a keyword, it is a method.
-In this case, it will be received by `Cat`, allowing it to make any new method defined on it as private. `Cat`'s singleton class however, does not receive this method call.
-It is not aware that it should change the visibility of methods that will be defined.
+In this case, it will be received by `Cat`, allowing it to make any new method defined on it as private. `Cat`'s singleton class however, does not receive this method call to `private`.
+As a result, it is not aware that it should change the visibility of methods that will be defined.

 Had we used the `class << self` syntax instead, it would have worked as expected: